 To configure the WSDL publishing service in the Artix Java runtime you must create an Artix Java configuration file to set the configuration options that are described in this section.

-If you want to run the WSDL publishing service in a servlet container, please refer to Configuring for Use in a Servlet Container on page 147.
+NOTE: If you want to run the WSDL publishing service in a servlet container, refer to Configuring for Use in a Servlet Container.

 Configuration file